buhikon/UIColor-HexString/README.md

 UIColor-HexString
 =================

-UIColor-HexString create UIColor instance with HEX string.
+UIColor-HexString creates UIColor instance with HEX string.

 ## How To Use